tinyantstudio/SimpleUnityVideoPlayer/README.md

 # Texture Updating

+> the key: we use yuv three textures(TextureFormat.R8) to store yuv plane value, and convert yuv to RGB with shader

 we have multi-ways to make texture updating

 ## "CPU" normal way pass raw frame buffer data to unity3d (RGB, YUV...)